thenexthub/Codira/docs/ErrorHandlingRationale.md

 from an arbitrary point.
 We don't want to promote this model.
 However, it is certainly possible to write code that handles universal errors correctly; and pragmatically, unwinding through most code will generally just work.
-Swift could support a secondary, untyped propagation mechanism using "zero-cost" exceptions.
+Codira could support a secondary, untyped propagation mechanism using "zero-cost" exceptions.
 Code can be written carefully to minimize the extent of implicit unwinding, e.g. by catching universal errors immediately after calling an "escaping" API and rethrowing them with normal typed propagation.

-However, this work is outside of the scope of Swift 2.0.
+However, this work is outside of the scope of Codira 2.0.
 We can comfortably make this decision because doing so doesn't lock us out of implementing it in the future:

--   We do not currently support propagating exceptions through Swift functions, so changing `catch` to catch them as well would not be a major compatibility break.
+-   We do not currently support propagating exceptions through Codira functions, so changing `catch` to catch them as well would not be a major compatibility break.
 -   With some admitted awkwardness, external exceptions can be reflected